 “Zoës And Zeldas” is an episode that helps answer one of the early questions hanging over BoJack Horseman: why this was the show Aaron Paul wanted to be a regular on immediately after Breaking Bad.
 Paul was the outlier when BoJack‘s cast was announced, scoring the last billing credit despite being neither the former star of a cult sitcom or a veteran of the Los Angeles comedy scene.
-His experience as Jesse Pinkman definitely qualified him to play the stoner comic relief, but given that role grew to eventually earn Emmy for Outstanding Supporting Actor in a Drama, he’s come across as over-qualified to dispense Todd’s non sequiturs and occasional pearls of wisdom.
+His experience as Jesse Pinkman definitely qualified him to play the stoner comic relief, but given that role grew to eventually earn multiple Emmys for Outstanding Supporting Actor in a Drama, he appeared over-qualified to merely dispense Todd’s non sequiturs and occasional pearls of wisdom.

 To its credit, BoJack Horseman appears entirely aware of that fact—or at least of the irrelevance of Todd in the show’s grand scheme—and reassures the audience that it’s moving in the right direction.
 “Zoës And Zeldas” creates the most substantive interactions between BoJack and his unwanted house guest, one that does convey there’s more of a connection between the two than one-side affection and verbal abuse.
 It also encouragingly follows the darker turns established in “Prickly-Muffin,” giving the impression that this connection may not be good for the younger half of the partnership.